deividas-strole/deividasstrole/README.md

 Official portfolio website of **Deividas Strole**, showcasing professional experience, education history, and the technologies used in full-stack development work.
 This site presents project examples, technical skills, and contact links for collaboration or career opportunities.

-Built with performance, clarity, and responsiveness in mind, this portfolio highlights practical development skills across **Java, JavaScript, and SQL**, supported by modern tooling and workflow structure.
+Built with performance, clarity, and responsiveness in mind, this portfolio highlights practical development skills across **Java, JavaScript, and SQL**, supported by modern tooling and workflow structure

 ---